TuringIntern2018/TuringIntern2018.github.io/index.md

 print('done')
 ```

 Next we get rid of all rows which denote cancelled flights as cancelled flights have 'NA' for the flight delay columns and are generally a bit different from actual flight delays which we're trying to predict.
-Categorical variables in Spark are a bit more fiddly (compared to say R or Python) to get into the required form for regression analysis.
+Categorical variables in Spark can be a bit fiddly (compared to say R or Python), but it's basically the same as principle as one hot encoding in the standard Python sklearn library which turns categorical variables with say K categories into K-1 columns where the ith column returns 1 for the first category and 0 otherwise. .

 ```python